openjs-foundation/security-collab-space/CVD_Guide/CVD-Step-by-Step-Runbook-and-Guide.md

 - First draft of the proposed CWE

 > [!NOTE]
 > It's likely that this description will evolve over time.
-There are reminders to keep this updated throughout this Runbook to help the [SecurityWG] stay aligned on their understanding of the vulnerability.
+There are reminders to keep this updated throughout this runbook to help the [SecurityWG] stay aligned on their understanding of the vulnerability.

 ## 9c.
 Document Initial Mitigation/Remediation Options